eliotstock/stake/README.md

     1. https://github.com/nethermindeth/nethermind/releases
     1. https://github.com/sigp/lighthouse/releases
     1. https://github.com/flashbots/mev-boost/releases
 1. If using a PPA, the update to the binary will happen automatically on new releases, but there's no automated restart of the process after that AFACT.
+It might also take some time to install.
+If you're in a rush to upgrade:
+    1. `sudo apt update`
+    1. `apt list --upgradable` and expect to see `nerthermind` in there
+    1. `sudo apt upgrade`
 1. If you followed the above instructions, here's what you're using:
     1. `nethermind`: PPA
     1. `lighthouse`: binary